wso2/integration-studio/gh-docs/developer-guide/integration-studio-catalogue.md

 20. Save the file.
 Now, We have modeled the minimum structure for Calculator mediator to start with.

+In this part we have only added the attributes that are common to all mediators.
+We need to make sure to add all the attributes, references of the mediator that we are creating.

 This ends the modeling of esb.ecore.
 There is a complete reference/sample for GMF at

 https://wiki.eclipse.org/Graphical_Modeling_Framework/Tutorial/Part_1 and more parts are covered at https://wiki.eclipse.org/Graphical_Modeling_Framework/Tutorial/Part_2 and https://wiki.eclipse.org/Graphical_Modeling_Framework/Tutorial/Part_3